levlafayette/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 1: Clusters and Research Computing
 * Clustered computing is when two or more computers serve a single resource.
 This improves performance and provides redundancy in case of failure system.
 Typically commodity systems with a high-speed local network.
-* Research computing is the software applications used by the scientific community to aid research.
+* Research computing is the software applications used by the research community.
 Does not necessarily equate with high performance computing, or the use of clusters.­ It is whatever researchers use and do.
 Note issues of reproducibility and environments.
 -- *Slide End* --

 -- *Slide* --